microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/plannerrecentplanreferencecollection.md

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-The **plannerRecentPlanReferenceCollection** resource represents the collection of references to plans that recently viewed by a user.
-It is an Open Type.
-It is part of the [plannerUser](plannerUser.md) object.
-The value in the property-value pair is the [plannerRecentPlanReference](plannerRecentPlanReference.md) object, while the property name is the id of the corresponding plan.
+The **plannerRecentPlanReferenceCollection** resource represents the collection of references to plans that were recently viewed by a user.
+This resource is an open type and is part of the [plannerUser](plannerUser.md) object.
+The value in the property-value pair is the [plannerRecentPlanReference](plannerRecentPlanReference.md) object.
+The property name is the ID of the corresponding plan.
-Adding new references to this collection will automatically remove oldest entries when the size of the collection exceeds a predetermined maximum value.
+Adding new references to this collection will automatically remove the oldest entries when the size of the collection exceeds a predetermined maximum value.

 ## Properties
-Properties of an Open Type can be defined by the client.
-In this case, the client should provide id values of [plannerPlan](plannerPlan.md) resources as properties and their values must be [plannerRecentPlanReference](plannerRecentPlanReference.md) objects.
-Example is shown below.
+Properties of an open type can be defined by the client.
+In this case, the client should provide ID values of [plannerPlan](plannerPlan.md) resources as properties and their values must be [plannerRecentPlanReference](plannerRecentPlanReference.md) objects.
 To remove an item in the favorites list, set the value of the property to `null`.

 ## JSON representation

-Here is a JSON representation of the resource.
+The following is a JSON representation of the resource.

 <!-- {
   "blockType": "resource",